CLMNTDFR/holbertonschool-higher_level_programming/python-hello_world/README.md

-# <p align="center">Python - if/else, loops, functions</p>
+# <p align="center">Python - Hello, World</p>

 ## Resources

+- Use this playlist as long as you are learning Python:

+- Learn to Program

+- Whetting Your Appetite

+- Using the Python Interpreter

-- More Control Flow Tools (Read until “4.6.
-Defining Functions” included)
+- An Informal Introduction to Python (Read up until “3.1.2.
+Strings” included)
-- IndentationError

 - How To Use String Formatters in Python 3
-- Learn to Program 2 : Looping

 - Pycodestyle – Style Guide for Python Code

 ## Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 ### General
-- Why indentation is so important in `Python`
-- How to use the` if, if ... else `statements
-- How to use comments
-- How to affect values to variables
-- How to use the `while` and for loops
+How to use the Python interpreter<br>
-- How to use the `break` and continues statements
+How to print text and variables using print<br>
-- How to use `else `clauses on loops
-- What does the pass statement `do`, and when to use it
-- How to use `range`
+How to use strings<br>
-- What is a function and how do you use functions
-- What does return a function that does not use any return statement
-- Scope of variables
-- What’s a traceback
+What are indexing and slicing in Python<br>
-- What are the arithmetic operators and how to use them<br>
+What is the official Python coding style and how to check your code with pycodestyle<br><br>
 ### Requirements
 Python Scripts<br>
 Allowed editors: `vi`, `vim`, `emacs`<br>